 All government departments for national and provincial spheres are listed at the back of the telephone book in both English and Afrikaans.
 The government departments are listed alphabetically.
-If there is no number for the department you want in your regional telephone directory, phone 1023 and get the number of the nearest office.
+If there is no number for the department you want in your regional telephone directory, Google it or phone 1023 and get the number of the nearest office.